-Caramelized Onion Hummus - this creamy blend of white beans, tahini, and lemon gets an extra boost of flavor from caramelized onions.
+Caramelized Onion Hummus is a creamy blend of white beans, tahini, and lemon.
+Caramelized onions give an extra boost of flavor.
 Serve with tortilla or pita chips, veggie dippers, or use as a sandwich spread.

 Homemade is best

 Once you discover how easy it is to make hummus at home, you will never want store-bought again.
 Caramelize some onions and then let the food processor do the rest of the work.
 You'll have this healthy snack ready in no time.

 What is hummus?

 Hummus is a Middle Eastern dip, typically made with chickpeas blended with tahini, lemon juice, and garlic.
 It's usually served with pita bread, but you can also use it as a sandwich spread or as part of a mezze platter or snack board.